treyhunner/uvrs/README.md

 ## Primary Usage

-The primary purpose of the `uvrs` command is to accept standard input to be run as a script.
+The primary purpose of the `uvrs` command is to accept a filename to be run as a uv script.

 The `uvrs` command is not designed to run a script on its own.
 If you need to run a script, use `uv run` for that.